aeternity/aeternity/docs/release-notes/next-iris/GH-3581-fate-map-to-list.md

-* changed comaprison and MAP\_TO\_LIST FATE opcodes to follow ordering as defined in aebytecode
+* changed comparison and MAP\_TO\_LIST FATE opcodes to follow ordering as defined in aebytecode